A Gap Between the Hypergraph and Stabilizer Entropy Cones: Entropy Cones

 \subsection{Hypergraph, Stabilizer and Linear Rank Cones}

 It is challenging to study the relation between the hypergraph and stabilizer cones for $n\geq5$ because neither of them is known completely.
-Nevertheless, substantial progress can be made in the analysis of these objects by exploring the intimately related structure of cones bounded by linear rank inequalities \cite{hammer2000inequalities,Dougherty2009}.
+Nevertheless, substantial progress can be made in the analysis of these objects by exploring the intimately related structure of cones bounded by linear rank inequalities~\cite{hammer2000inequalities,Dougherty2009}.

 In what follows, it will be useful to consider not only the QLR cone introduced above, but also its cousin, the classical linear rank (CLR) cone, which includes classical monotonicity as an additional facet (thus making weak monotonicity a redundant inequality).
-The reason for this is that, while an extreme ray description of the QLR cone could not be obtained due to computational limitations, \cite{Bao:2020zgx} managed to show that all extreme rays of the CLR cone are realizable by hypergraphs.
+The reason for this is that, while an extreme ray description of the QLR cone could not be obtained due to computational limitations,~\cite{Bao:2020zgx} managed to show that all extreme rays of the CLR cone are realizable by hypergraphs.
 Note that even though the facet description of the CLR and QLR cones differ only in that the latter does not include classical monotonicity as a facet, many of the extreme rays of the CLR cone cease to be extreme in the larger QLR cone.
 Indeed, one finds that out of the $162$ orbits of extreme rays of the former, only $40$ remain extreme in the latter.
-Nevertheless, the hypergraph-realizable extreme rays of the CLR suffice to show that all $31$ QLR inequalities for $n=5$ are facets of the hypergraph cone.
-By the result of \cite{Walter:2020zvt}, this implies that all QLR inequalities are facets of the stabilizer cone as well.
-To our knowledge, this is the first time that the QLR inequalities have been checked to bound stabilizer entropies tightly for all $n\leq5$, thus extending the boundedness result of \cite{linden2013quantum}.
+Nevertheless, the hypergraph-realizable extreme rays of the CLR cone suffice to show that all $31$ QLR inequalities for $n=5$ are facets of the hypergraph cone.
+By the result of~\cite{Walter:2020zvt}, this implies that all QLR inequalities are facets of the stabilizer cone as well.
+To our knowledge, this is the first time that the QLR inequalities have been checked to be facets for the stabilizer entropy cone\footnote{We thank an anonymous referee for improving our discussion on facets vs tight inequalities.} for all $n\leq5$, thus extending the boundedness result of~\cite{linden2013quantum}.